Maclenn77/Maclenn77/README.md

 ### My Projects

-**Right now, my main project is the company that I founded: Daiuk. ** I showcase my Full-Stack Web Development projects [here]().
+**Right now, my main project is the company that I founded: Daiuk.*
+*
+I showcase my Full-Stack Web Development projects [here](http://juanpaulo.xyz).

-I'm also a sporadical contributor of cultural magazines as Nexos, Punto de Partida, Punto en Línea; and a regular contributor of tech-related blogs such as Developerz.software and Latinamerica.tech.
+I'm also a sporadical contributor of cultural magazines as [Nexos](https://cultura.nexos.com.mx/author/juan-paulo-perez-tejada/); and a regular contributor of tech-related blogs such as [Developerz.software](http://developez.software) and [Latinamerica.tech](http://latinamerica.tech).

 I have in the draft a novel and a book of short stories.
 I would like to have one day a long vacation to finish that books.